EleutherAI/website/content-blog/_mutransfer.md

 {{<figure src="/images/blog/mutransfer/tp5_mutransfer.png" alt="Figure 1: With μP, optimal hyperparameters are stable as width is varied" align="center"/>}}

-Figure 1: With μP, optimal hyperparameters are stable as width is varied (Figure 1 from [Yang et al.](https://proceedings.mlr.press/v139/yang21c.html) with permission).
+**Figure 1:** With μP, optimal hyperparameters are stable as width is varied (Figure 1 from [Yang et al.](https://proceedings.mlr.press/v139/yang21c.html) with permission).

 As a result of the HP shift when training models with SP, prior works have tested and found empirically that learning rates change as model size increases.
-Figure 2 shows the tuned max learning rate plotted against model width for a range of popular SP-trained large language models [GPT-3, LLaMA, Gopher, Chinchilla, Turing-NLG].
-Here, the community has used very expensive manual tuning and testing to find that maximum learning rates roughly follow a η_optimal ∝ η_base / width trend (similar to the μP trend!).
+Figure 2 shows the tuned max learning rate plotted against model width for a range of popular SP-trained large language models [[GPT-3](https://arxiv.org/abs/2005.14165), [LLaMA](https://arxiv.org/abs/2302.13971), [Gopher](https://arxiv.org/abs/2112.11446), [Chinchilla](https://openreview.net/pdf?id=iBBcRUlOAPR), [Turing-NLG](https://arxiv.org/abs/2201.11990)].
+Here, the community has used very expensive manual tuning and testing to find that maximum learning rates roughly follow a $\eta_{\text{optimal}} \propto \eta_{\text{base}} / \text{width}$ trend (similar to the μP trend!).
 Interestingly, the larger scale models slightly diverge from the trend.
 This could be indicative of sub-optimal learning rate tuning due to the prohibitively expensive tuning cost and attempts to avoid instability.
 By adopting μP, one can automate much of the tuning required with SP models for free.

 {{<figure src="/images/blog/mutransfer/240911_lr_width_sp.png" alt="Figure 2: Learning rates for SP models have been roughly following the μP guidelines" align="center"/>}}

-Figure 2: Learning rates for SP models have been roughly following the μP guidelines.
+**Figure 2:** Learning rates for SP models have been roughly following the μP guidelines.

 Since the first set of SP large language model (LLM) families, it has been commonplace to reuse the HPs of predecessors corresponding to the model size being trained.
 This approach inherits the poor tuning of larger scale models.
 Furthermore, this approach can't be used for new architectures or optimizers, so researchers must take on the burden of manual tuning themselves.
 The prohibitive cost of tuning makes it artificially harder for new techniques to disrupt the existing training recipes (Parameterization Lottery).